 If you are using denim, flannel, or another fabric, sew the stockings halves right sides together, then turn right side out.

 Step Five… Now the fun part!
 Personalize your stocking with what ever fits your theme.
 Cut out felt shapes or figures and attach with fabric glue.
 Use dimensional fabric paint or iron on letters to add a name to the stocking.
 Have a great time using your imagination, or check out the photos below for more ideas!

-Sew Like My Mom has another great basic tutorial on making stockings!
+Sew Like My Mom has a great basic tutorial on making stockings!